PhilipQuirke/SkyCombAnalystHelp/Errors.md

 [Longitude & Latitude](https://en.wikipedia.org/wiki/Geographic_coordinate_system#Latitude_and_longitude) coordinates.
 For example, in New Zealand, a sample location is Longitude 174.7030220 and Latitude -36.8918260

-Except at the equator, 1 unit of Longitude is <u>not</u> the same distance as 1 unit of Latitude.
+Except at the equator, 1 unit of Longitude is **not** the same distance as 1 unit of Latitude.
 This makes using the data harder.
 So often, the location data is converted to a simpler, local coordinate system called Northing / Easting.
 This conversion does not change the accuracy of the data.

 Northing and Easting are both measured in meters, so 1 unit of Northing is the same distance as one unit of Easting.